frontenddogma/web-development-glossary/manuscript/s.md

 Security
 : → Information Security

+Security Assertion Markup Language
+: An open standard for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider.
+SAML is an XML-based markup language for security assertions (statements that service providers use to make access-control decisions).
+It is also a set of XML-based protocol messages, protocol message bindings, and profiles.
+SAML was first published in 2002.&nbsp;[†](#w-saml) ℹ︎&nbsp;[saml.xml.org](http://saml.xml.org/)

 Security hacker
 : Someone who explores methods for breaching defenses and exploiting weaknesses in a computer system or network.
 Hackers may be motivated by a multitude of reasons, such as profit, protest, information gathering, challenge, recreation, or to evaluate system weaknesses to assist in formulating defenses against potential hackers.
 The subculture that has evolved around hackers is often referred to as the “computer underground.”
 Longstanding controversy surrounds the meaning of the term “hacker” itself.&nbsp;[†](#w-security-hacker)